Free Tool

 What is JSON-LD?

-Does schema markup improve SEO?
+Does schema markup improve SEO rankings directly?

 Can I have multiple schema types on one page?